Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The 61.5 PPG average total in Red Wolves games this season is 1.0 point fewer than this game's over/under.
+- The 61.5 PPG average total in Red Wolves games this season is 2.5 points fewer than this game's over/under.

 Tulsa Stats and Trends